mjoynes-wombat-web/URL-Shortener/readme.md

 ##### [`POST http://localhost:3000/api/v1/urls/:id`]

 ### Summary
-By replacing `:id` in the POST URL you can update the URL.
+By replacing `:id` in the POST URL you can pass a URL to this address and update the URL with that ID.

 ### Parameters
   Name  |  Located In  |  Description